-- Which part of the code benefits from SIMD floating-point instructions? - Is the current algorithm the most appropriate for SIMD floating-point instructions? - Is the code floating-point intensive? - Do either single-precision floating-point or double-precision floating- point computations provide enough range and precision? - Is the data arranged for efficient utilization of the SIMD floating-point registers? - Is this application targeted for processors without SIMD floating-point instructions?
+- Can data layout be arranged to increase control parallelism or cache utilization? - Which part of the code benefits from SIMD floating-point instructions? - Is the current algorithm the most appropriate for SIMD floating-point instructions? - Is the code floating-point intensive? - Do either single-precision floating-point or double-precision floating- point computations provide enough range and precision? - Does the result of computation affected by enabling flush-to-zero or denormals-to-zero modes?

+- Is the data arranged for efficient utilization of the SIMD floating-point registers? - Is this application targeted for processors without SIMD floating-point instructions?